lhogie/idawi/README.md

 # Description

 *Idawi* is a Java middleware for distributed applications.
+Its design is driven by our experience in distributed computing applied to scientific experimentation.

-It is extensively described in this [working paper](https://hal.archives-ouvertes.fr/hal-03562184).
+*Idawi* is extensively described in this [working paper](https://hal.archives-ouvertes.fr/hal-03562184).
 To make a long story short, it provides a structuring framework and implementations of algorithms for the construction of **distributed component systems**.
 Besides, *Idawi* aims at maximizing its usefulness to Researchers working in the application fields of distributing computing (HPC, IOT, fog/edge computing, IA, etc).
 To this purpose it comes with the following features:
-- it has a carefully object-oriented with SOA flavors
-- it has a collective (message/queue)-oriented communication model
+- it has a polished **mixed object/message/queue/component/service-oriented architecture**
-- it has a collective computation model
+- it has a **collective** communication and computation models
-- it has automatized deployment/bootstrapping of components through SSH
+- it has **automatized deployment**/bootstrapping of components through SSH
-- it provides interoperability through a REST-based web interface
+- it provides interoperability through a **REST-based web interface**
 - it enables the programmer to work in a *trials and errors* mode within his favourite IDE
-- it is a fully [decentralized](https://en.wikipedia.org/wiki/Decentralised_system) P2P [service-oriented](https://en.wikipedia.org/wiki/Service-oriented_architecture) architecture
+- it enables the construction of **decentralized** systems
-- it has independance to transport network (includes support for SSH, TCP and UDP)
+- it provides agnosticism to transport network (includes support for SSH, TCP and UDP)
 - it does [lock-free](https://preshing.com/20120612/an-introduction-to-lock-free-programming/) multi-core parallelism
-- it has the ability to do emulation
+- it is able to do **emulation**